malijs/malijs.github.io/application.md

 ```

 If `service` name is provided and matches one of the services defined in proto, but no `name` is
-provided it applies the `fns` as middleware as service level middleware for all handlers in that service.
+provided it applies the `fns` as service level middleware for all handlers in that service.

 ```js
 app.use('Greeter', mwForGreeter)